facebookresearch/dino/README.md

 The resulting pretrained model should reach 73.3% on k-NN eval and 76.0% on linear eval.
 Training time is 2.6 days with 16 GPUs.
 We provide [training](https://dl.fbaipublicfiles.com/dino/example_runs_logs/dino_boost_deitsmall16_log.txt) and [linear evaluation](https://dl.fbaipublicfiles.com/dino/example_runs_logs/dino_boost_deitsmall16_eval.txt) logs (with batch size 256 at evaluation time) for this run to help reproducibility.

 ### ResNet-50 and other convnets trainings
 This code also works for training DINO on convolutional networks, like ResNet-50 for example.
 We highly recommend to adapt some optimization arguments in this case.
 For example following is a command to train DINO on ResNet-50 on a single node with 8 GPUs for 100 epochs.
-We provide [training](https://dl.fbaipublicfiles.com/dino/example_runs_logs/dino_rn50_log.txt) logs for this run.
+We provide [training logs](https://dl.fbaipublicfiles.com/dino/example_runs_logs/dino_rn50_log.txt) and [final checkpoint](https://dl.fbaipublicfiles.com/dino/example_runs_logs/dino_rn50_checkpoint.pth) for this run.
 ```
-python -m torch.distributed.launch --nproc_per_node=8 main_dino.py --arch resnet50 --optimizer sgd --weight_decay 1e-4 --weight_decay_end 1e-4 --global_crops_scale 0.14 1 --local_crops_scale 0.05 0.14 --data_path /path/to/imagenet/train --output_dir /path/to/saving_dir
+python -m torch.distributed.launch --nproc_per_node=8 main_dino.py --arch resnet50 --optimizer sgd --lr 0.03 --weight_decay 1e-4 --weight_decay_end 1e-4 --global_crops_scale 0.14 1 --local_crops_scale 0.05 0.14 --data_path /path/to/imagenet/train --output_dir /path/to/saving_dir
 ```

 ## Self-attention visualization